 I stumbled upon Hall’s Labyrinth while driving along Rockaway Beach Rd NE to Port Blakely Park.
 Set along the road in a wooded area, it makes for a peaceful stop.
-Next to the stone circle is a pamphlet about the creator of the circle and it its meaning.
+Next to the stone circle is a pamphlet about the creator of the circle and its meaning.
 In essence, instead of an 11th circuit labyrinth, he chose a 12 circuit and used Native American astrology for the lunar cycles.
 Nearby is a large Tibetian bell, that rings after you’ve turned it nine times.
 Be sure to say a prayer for good while doing so.

 Address: 1113 Halls Hill Rd.

-Travel tip: The labyrinth can be easy to miss, especially if there are cars parked in front it and the signs.
+Travel tip: The labyrinth can be easy to miss, especially if there are cars parked in front of it and the signs.
 Look for a gravel pull-out.